distributedstatemachine/kan-rs/README.md

-# `kan-rs`: Kolmogorov-Arnold Networks in 🦀
+# `kan-rs`: Kolmogorov-Arnold Networks 🦀

-`kan-rs` is a Rust implementation of [Kolmogorov-Arnold Networks](https://arxiv.org/abs/2404.19756) (KANs), a novel neural network architecture inspired by the Kolmogorov-Arnold representation theorem.
+`kan-rs` is a 🦀 implementation of [Kolmogorov-Arnold Networks](https://arxiv.org/abs/2404.19756) (KANs), a novel neural network architecture inspired by the Kolmogorov-Arnold representation theorem.
 KANs offer a unique approach to function approximation by combining continuous piecewise polynomial splines with symbolic functions.
 Specifically .
 It is a port of [py-kan](https://github.com/KindXiaoming/pykan/tree/master).

 ## Key Innovations